tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-And for a vertical refelection:
+And for a vertical reflection:

 <math>
   <mfenced open = "[" close="]">